In pictures: Flooding chaos across the area as warnings remain in place

-Pictures: Flooding causes chaos in Chichester, Lavant and Bognor Regis as warnings remain in place
+Pictures: Flooding causes chaos in Chichester, Lavant and Bognor Regis as flood warnings remain in place

 The Chichester and Bognor Regis area is still waterlogged after heavy downpours led to flooding chaos over the past few days.

-Delays, congestion and extended trip times are just some of the issues experienced by motorists following flood warnings issued across the South Coast and the River Lavant burst its banks leading to flooding in East Lavant.
+Delays, congestion and extended trip times are just some of the issues experienced by motorists following flood warnings issued across the South Coast and the River Lavant burst its banks leading to flooding in East Lavant with some people needing to be evacuated.

 Flood warnings remain in place at Aldingbourne Rife, Fittleworth on the Western Rother and Pulborough on the River Arun while there are also flood alerts for Aldingbourne and Barnham Rifes, Black Ditch, Finchdean, Dean Lane End and Rowlands Castle, Patcham, West Dean, Singleton, Charlton, East Dean and Chilgrove, Lower Arun, River Lavant, River Mole and its tributaries from Kinnersley Manor to South Hersham, Upper Ouse, Upper River Ems Valley, Upper River Medway, Upper River Wey, Western Rother, with Environmental Agency officers warning residents to act on their flood plans and monitor water levels in their areas.